A collection of one-liners and quotable sayings.

 - Ranked Choice Voting (RCV), of which Instant Runoff Voting (IRV) is an example (for single-winner elections) is an essential tool for democracy.
 Without it, we are doomed to electing the most heavily-backed minority candidate, instead of a candidate that a true majority prefers.

-- IRV allows voters to cast a symbolic vote for someone unlikely to win, without skewing an election outcome.
+- Instant Runoff Voting allows voters to cast a symbolic vote for someone unlikely to win, without skewing an election outcome.
 [Editorial, Minneapolis Star-Tribune, 26 Mar 2005]

 - If you can see the humor in human nature, you will never lack for amusement.